 We’re calling it: A silk scarf will be THE hair accessory for summer

-And here are 4 ways to wear it
+And here are four ways to wear it

 By Carli Alman

-In the last few months we’ve seen a surge of images on our social media feeds of influencers and celebrities alike sporting silky, colourful and patterned scarves in a variety of ways that has convinced us that the silk scarf is going to be the hair accessory you’ll want to invest in right now.
+In the last year we’ve seen a surge of images on our social media feeds of influencers and celebrities alike sporting silky, colourful and patterned scarves, neckerchiefs, wraps, bandanas and whatever else you want to call them, in a variety of ways that has convinced us that the silk scarf is the hair accessory you’ll want to invest in right now.

-To ensure you get the most out of a silk hair scarf this season, we spoke to the brains behind a couple of Australian silk scarf brands to find out what to look for in a silk scarf and how to style it for ultimate summer chicness.
+To ensure you get the most out of a silk hair scarf this summer, we spoke to the brains behind a couple of Australian silk scarf brands to find out what to look for in a silk scarf and how to nail the headscarf fashion looks seen on and off the runways.

 How to pick your hair scarf size and shape